raybags-dev/ray-scrappie/README.md

 npm run collect
 ```

 - You should be able to see your data in the folder.
-Icase of any errors
+Any errors will be logged.

 - Scrappie is a web-scrapping npm package, that provides the functionality to scape data from any website of as long as the data contained therein is publicly available.